daniyalrosli/Final-Year-Project/README.md

 - Logistic Regression

 Three machine-learning algorithms will be compared to determine which algorithm has the best accuracy.
 The one with the best accuracy will be used to create a predictive model for heart disease prediction.
+The predictive model will then be integrated into the dashboards to visualize the results, monitor patient health metrics, and provide actionable insights for healthcare professionals.
+This integration will allow doctors to interact with patient data, identify high-risk individuals, and make data-driven decisions, improving the overall effectiveness of heart disease management.

+Data Analysis Tools:

+- Pandas
+- Numpy
+- Matplotlib
+- Seaborn

+Programming Language:

+- Python

+Data Visualization:

+- Tableau